aggr3550r/JODEL-CODING-CHALLENGE/README.md

     ```
     npm run start:dev
     ```
     The above command bootstaps the application into development mode.
-Now you can play around with the software Within the project, I have integrated a REST Web API Client to make manual testing easier for everyone, you simply have to install the VSCode REST API Client Extension from the marketplace.
+Now you can play around with the software.
+    Within the project, I have integrated a REST Web API Client to make manual testing easier for everyone, you simply have to install the VSCode REST API Client Extension from the marketplace.